blorente/beyond-the-loop/_drafts/2020-08-01-3-programming-milestones-to-work-towards.md

 > Git sees a repository as a series of **atomic immutable changes** (called *commits*) that can be **copied**, but **not changed, moved or deleted**.

 Note a few important bits in that sentence:
-- Commits are **atomic immutable changes**: Once you create a commit, it cannot be split into smaller pieces, or modified.
-If you want to split a commit, you need to create two new commits.
+- Commits are **atomic immutable changes**: Once you create a commit, it cannot be modified.
+If you want to change a commit, you need to create two new commits.
 - Commits can be **copied**: Operations like `git cherry-pick` and `git rebase` may seem daunting at first, but once you understand them as essentially copying operations, they become very intuitive and useful.
-- Commits cannot be **moved** or **deleted** (except very intentionally): Git is designed to make it really hard to lose work.
+- Commits cannot be **moved** or **deleted** (except very intentionally): Git is designed to make it hard to lose work.
 Once you commit something, it's really hard to delete it.
 Therefore, **don't be afraid to experiment** with Git commands, as there's always a way to go back!
 Even if you think you've messed up, there's usually a way to recover your work.

-  If you get in trouble, feel free to reach out in Twitter [@BeyondLoop](https://twitter.com/BeyondLoop).
+  If you get in trouble, feel free to reach out on Twitter [@BeyondLoop](https://twitter.com/BeyondLoop).

 Once you understand that, you deeply understand the rest of the commands (and even some of the error messages!).